ethandpark/frostpunk-tutorial/README.md

   ```
   <br />

-After that, we'll have the browser calculate the movement of the layers by multiplying the distance from the top of the page by our specified *"data-depth."* A layer with a value of 1.0 will scroll with the page like any normal static image, basically without any parallax-ing.
-All values less than 100 (or 1.0) will have a parallax effect that increases as the value decreases.
+After that, we'll have the browser calculate the movement of the layers by multiplying the distance from the top of the page by our specified *"data-depth."* A layer with a value of 1.0 will scroll with the page like any normal static image, basically without any parallaxing.
+All values less than 1.0 will have a parallax effect that *increases* as the value *decreases.*

 ```
 movement = -(topDistance * depth);